 The most important “to do” during this time is to nourish the Heart by maintaining an optimistic outlook.
 Why is this?
 June and July are the months associated with the Fire phase.
 Also, if we overlay the 12 time periods of the day with the 12 months of the year (i.e., the 12 two-hour periods of the day that each correspond to one of the primary channels), June is the time of the Heart channel and July the Small Intestine channel.
-Both are Fire phase channels.
-Since this is the Fires Phase time of year, it is the time of the Heart Zang.
+Both are Fire phase.
+Since this is the Fire Phase time of year, it is the time of the Heart Zang.
 We nourish the Heart by keeping a calm mind and being optimistic.
 Pessimism or other negative emotional states can lead to patterns such as Liver stagnation, which in turn can transform into heat and harass the Heart.
-Modern research has shown that positive attitudes are beneficial to health.
-For example, researchers at the Mayo Clinic found that pessimistic people have a much higher risk of developing dementia in later life, and the risk is even higher for people with a pessimistic personality or anxiety (click here to read more about this study).
+We can also nourish the Heart and regulate the Fire phases by doing some specific Qigong exercises.
+Over the last few weeks in our weekly Qigong classes on Thursday morning we have been doing exercises for the four Fire channels in the body.
+While these exercises are not yet posted, you can see other basic Qigong exercises on my Youtube channel by clicking here.

 During this seasonal node, the first 5-day period is known as Wen Feng Zhi (溫風至), - Sultry Winds Arrive.
 This certainly describes what is happening in the weather right now, especially in the Northeastern United States!
 The weather has been hot, and very humid.
 Therefore, we need to be careful about environmental dampness damaging the body.
 As clinicians we should instruct patients who are prone to damp patterns on how to eat, dress, etc… In this light the main “to avoid” this time period is undue exposure to cold and excessive consumption of cold items (both cold temperature and cold thermal nature).
 While it may seem logical to be in cold places in cold weather, there is certainly a problem in the west with using air conditioners to cool rooms to temperatures lower than we’d feel comfortable with in winter!
-Recently in our clinic we’ve seen quite a few patients with summer colds from frequently going between very hot and very cold environments.
+This time of year in our clinic we’ve seen quite a few patients with summer colds from frequently going between very hot and very cold environments.
 Furthermore, the overconsumption of cold (and especially cold and sweet) food and drink damages the Spleen leading to more damp accumulation.
-Instead, we should drink beverages that are cooling as well as either bitter (to drain) or acrid (to move).
+Instead, we should drink beverages that are cooling, as well as either bitter (to drain), or acrid (to move).
 This will cool the body without developing damp stagnation.
-Examples include chrysanthemum and mint, or even green teas.
+Examples include green teas, or chrysanthemum and mint herbal teas.
 In China summer is the season to drink green teas such as the famous Dragon Well – Long Jing Cha 龍井茶.

 One traditional recipe for this time of year is congee made from Yi Yi Ren (pearl barley) and adzuki beans.
 This basic combination is mild and neutral in temperature, and both the Yi Yi Ren and adzuki beans drain dampness.
 Yi Yi Ren strengthens the Spleen and adzuki beans clear heat as well.